microshift-io/microshift/docs/workflows.md

 the validity of the produced artifacts by attempting to run the container image and making sure all the MicroShift services are functional.

-The build artifacts are available for download after the job finishes successfully.
+The build artifacts are available for download under [Releases](https://github.com/microshift-io/microshift/releases) after the job finishes successfully.